How much should you expect to pay a gardener for regular

 spent thousands of pounds on tools, insurance and training a

-professional gardener will be proud to tell you why he is worth his
+professional gardener will be proud to tell you why he/she are worth

 fees and you will benefit as they work efficiently, safely and

-Most tradesmen aim to earn a minimum of £150 a day - that's £15
+Most traders aim to earn a minimum of £150 a day - that's £15

 - £30 per hour.
 However, this

 Minimum call out charge - because a gardener may charge by the hour rather than by the day, much of

 the day will include unpaid travel from job to job.
 For this reason, a

 gardener will likely have a minimum charge of 2 hours labour or similar.